ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Method

 \subsection{Hierarchical Image Decomposition}

-Inspired by the hierarchical structure of the human visual system, as described in the classical Hubel-Wiesel model, we decompose each stimulus image $I$ into three biologically aligned representations via semantic segmentation.
+Inspired by the hierarchical structure of the human visual system, we decompose each stimulus image $I$ into three biologically aligned representations via semantic segmentation.

-\textbf{Step 1: Image Processing.} We employ the pre-trained BiRefNet\footnote{https://huggingface.co/ZhengPeng7/BiRefNet}~\cite{zheng2024bilateral}, a state-of-the-art high-resolution segmentation model, to generate hierarchical visual representations.
+\textbf{Step 1: Image Processing.} We employ the pre-trained BiRefNet\footnote{https://huggingface.co/ZhengPeng7/BiRefNet}~\cite{zheng2024birefnet}, a state-of-the-art high-resolution segmentation model, to generate hierarchical visual representations.
 The raw image $I$ is first normalized to yield $I_r$, ensuring consistent dimensions and intensity scaling.
 Saliency detection is then applied, and a binary contour representation is obtained via thresholding:

-where $\mathcal{F}_{\text{BiRefNet}}$ denotes the pre-trained BiRefNet model, $\mathbb{I}(\cdot)$ is the indicator function, and $\tau$ is threshold value.
+where $\mathcal{F}_{\text{BiRefNet}}$ denotes the pre-trained BiRefNet model, $I(\cdot)$ is the indicator function, and $\tau$ is threshold value.
 The resulting $I_b$ serves as a binary object mask that highlights salient contours.
 Next, to extract the foreground object, we perform element-wise multiplication:

-where $\odot$ denotes element-wise multiplication, and yielding $I_f$, the foreground object image with the background suppressed.
+where $\odot$ is element-wise multiplication, and yielding $I_f$, the foreground object image with the background suppressed.

-\textbf{Step 2: Image CLIP Embedding Processing.} To capture semantic information from each image representation, we utilize a frozen CLIP-ViT-H/14 to extract embeddings as follows:
+\textbf{Step 2: Image CLIP Embedding Processing.} To capture semantic information from each image representation, we utilize a frozen CLIP-ViT-H/14 to extract embeddings as:

-where $C_b$, $C_f$, and $C_r$ represent the embeddings corresponding to the binary mask, the foreground object, and the raw scene image, respectively.
-These embeddings serve as the foundation for subsequent hierarchical contrastive learning with EEG features.
+where $C_b$, $C_f$, and $C_r$ represent the embeddings corresponding to the binary mask, foreground object, and raw scene image, respectively.
+These embeddings serve as the foundation for subsequent hierarchical contrastive learning with EEG.

-\subsection{Hierarchical EEG encoding}
+\subsection{Hierarchical EEG Encoding}